 “I’ve had tinnitus for as long as I can remember.
 I was always aware of it but I didn’t know what it was - or that it was even called tinnitus, until I was a teenager.
 I just thought it was normal and that everybody heard what I was hearing.
 It’s connected to my partial hearing loss, which I’ve had since birth, caused by swelling on the brain.

 On a day-to-day basis, tinnitus is an incredibly frustrating and debilitating condition to live with.
 I often think I’m hearing something – and it just isn’t there.
-I have a 10-month-old daughter and I often think she’s crying so I rush up the stairs – only to find she’s fast asleep and it’s just the tinnitus.
+I have a 1-year old daughter and I often think she’s crying so I rush up the stairs – only to find she’s fast asleep and it’s just the tinnitus.
 It’s very upsetting.
 Sometimes the tinnitus is so high-pitched I think I’m hearing the smoke alarm, which puts me on edge, especially when I’m home alone.

 Generally speaking, the tinnitus is worse at night or when it’s quiet.
 I go through bad patches, where it’s more noticeable than others.
 I find that the tinnitus even ‘echoes’ what I’ve heard earlier in the day or even weeks before.